Annicamedc/Annica/README.md

 ## Summary
-EcoMeal AI recommends personalized, eco-friendly meal plans based on dietary preferences, nutritional needs, and carbon footprint.
-Users get healthy meals that are sustainable, helping them make environmentally conscious food choices.
+EcoMeal AI is an intelligent meal planning system that recommends personalized, eco-friendly meal plans by analyzing users' dietary preferences, nutritional needs, and the environmental impact of ingredients.
+The AI helps users discover healthy and sustainable meals, track their nutritional intake, reduce carbon footprint, and make informed choices about what they eat.
+It can adapt suggestions based on allergies, budget, taste preferences, and seasonal availability, making it practical for everyday use.
+By combining nutritional science with sustainability data, EcoMeal AI empowers individuals to adopt healthier, greener lifestyles without spending hours researching recipes or environmental impacts.
 *Building AI course project*
 # EcoMeal AI